 Non-income Tax Liabilities-Certain of the Company's revenues are subject to sales and use taxes in certain jurisdictions where it conducts business in the United States.
-During 2017 and 2016, the Company estimated that a sales and use tax liability of \$8,522 and \$10,108, respectively, was probable related to multiple taxing jurisdictions with respect to revenues in the years ended December 31, 2017 and December 31, 2016, and prior years.
+During 2018 and 2017, the Company estimated that a sales and use tax liability of \$8,643 and \$8,522, respectively, was probable related to multiple taxing jurisdictions with respect to revenues in the years ended December 31, 2018 and December 31, 2017, and prior years.
 This amount is included in accrued expenses and other liabilities on the consolidated balance sheets.
-For the same periods, the Company also estimated a sales and use tax receivable of \$2,704 and \$3,879, respectively, related to estimated recoverability of amounts due from customers.
+For the same periods, the Company also estimated a sales and use tax receivable of \$5,246 and \$2,704, respectively, related to estimated recoverability of a portion of the liability.
 This amount is included in prepaid expenses and other current assets on the consolidated balance sheets.

-For the year ended December 31, 2017 and 2016, we recognized net sales and use tax expense of \$345 and \$6,229, including interest of approximately \$244 and \$914, respectively.
+For the years ended December 31, 2018, 2017 and 2016 the Company recorded a net sales and use tax benefit of \$1,176 including interest of \$130, and a net sales and use tax expense of \$345 and \$6,229 including interest of \$244 and \$914, respectively.
 The sales and use tax adjustment was recorded in general and administration on the consolidated statements of operations.
 Additional future information obtained from the applicable jurisdictions may affect the Company's estimate of its sales and use tax liability.